lifeparticle/Ruby-Cheatsheet/README.md

 Boolean method
 -----
-In ruby methods that ends with question mark (?) are called boolean methods which either returns true or false.
+In ruby methods that end with a question mark (?) are called boolean methods, which either returns true or false.

 ```ruby
 "some text".nil?